Cosmic-Chatter/Constellation/apps/InfoStation/README.md

 # InfoStation
 InfoStation provides a touchscreen interface for creating digital labels.
 It supports text, images, and videos across multiple languages.

-## Limitations
-* Optimized for use with a vertical 16:9 display powered by a Linux or Windows PC.

 ## Configuration

 ### Choosing hardware